ghislainedeyab/AXION_spike_analysis/README.md

 ```
 $ git clone https://github.com/ghislainedeyab/AXION_spike_analysis.git
 ```
-Example data collected from 2 MEA plates can be found in InputFolder
+Example data collected from 2 MEA plates can be found in InputFolder and can be used as sample data to run pipeline.
+Expected run time ~10 minutes.

 Example of processed data including all output can be found in InputFolder_with_Analysis_Output